 Stann Creek includes the port of Big Creek (the main port of Belize's banana industry), the peninsula and village of Placencia, the villages of Independence and Mango Creek and Mullins River, and the Garifuna village of Hopkins on the Sittee River.

-Toledo includes the towns of Monkey River Town and Toledo Settlement, the villages of San Pedro Columbia and Silver Creek, Blue Creek.
+Toledo includes the towns of Monkey River Town and Toledo Settlement, the villages of San Pedro Columbia and Silver Creek, and Blue Creek.